Allen Lee Davis: Murders of the Weilers

 Nancy Weiler's husband, John Weiler, would later describe Davis as a "deviant animal that should have been permanently caged or executed many years before May 1982."
+After Davis was sent to death row, John Weiler sued Davis's parents and their insurance company, alleging that they should have known their son was violent and should never have been able to use their home as a stakeout location to target the Weilers.

 Execution

 Last meal

+On July 8, 1999, Davis was electrocuted.
 For his last meal, Davis requested and received a dinner consisting of one lobster tail, fried potatoes, a half pound of fried shrimp, six ounces of fried clams, half a loaf of garlic bread, and 32 USfloz of A&W Root Beer.